pingcap/tiflow/docs/design/2024-01-22-ticdc-large-txn-not-block-wm.md

 From "How large transactions block the advancing of Resolve TS" section we can see the root cause of large transactions block resolve ts is:

 - Current Resolve TS(water mark) calculation depends on the start ts of all ongoing transactions, and the start ts of a large transaction is relevant "old" and not advanced when the large transaction is running.
-  More reasonable choice is using min-commit-ts of large transactions to calculate the water mark, and same as the TTL, the large transaction periodically update its primary key's min-commit-tsinformation to let the water mark mechanism can advance the water mark smoothly.
+  More reasonable choice is using min-commit-ts of large transactions to calculate the water mark, and same as the TTL, the large transaction periodically update its primary key's min-commit-ts information to let the water mark mechanism can advance the water mark smoothly.
 The following diagram demostrates the basic idea of this new proposal:

 ![image](../media/large-txn-no-block-wm-3.png)